 - food coloring if desired

-Direction for the gingerbread cookies: Combine the flour mixture and the liquid mixture together either by hand or in a heavy standard mixer using the flat blade (not the whisk).
+Direction for the gingerbread cookies: Combine the flour, sugar, spices and the liquid mixture together either by hand or in a heavy standard mixer using the flat blade (not the whisk).
 Mix until the dough holds together, adding 1 or 2 tablespoons of water only if necessary to bind the dough.
 Knead the dough into a solid mass and place into a tightly sealed zipper bag.
 Let the dough rest for 1 hour or refrigerate overnight.

 On a lightly floured surface, roll the dough with a plain rolling pin about ½ to 5/8 inch thick, depending on the depth of your cookie mold.
 Using a pastry brush, flour the surface of your cookie mold.
 Press firmly onto the flat surface of the dough and then lift the mold straight up.
 Re-flour the mold for every pressing.